algorandfoundation/xGov/Proposals/xgov-119.md

 ---

 ## Abstract

-Zorkin aims to implement a ZK-SNARK based <a href="https://openid.net/developers/how-connect-works/" target="_blank">OpenIDConnect</a> authentication solution that is native to Algorand, allowing Social Login like Facebook to authenticate access to an application specific self-custodial Algorand Account.
-A fiat on-ramp will be integrated into the solution to enable regulatory-compliant blockchain asset purchases using major payment methods, such as credit cards.
-It improves upon related solutions like Web3Auth and Magic by having a competitive pricing model that is scalable & <a href="https://hacken.io/insights/sybil-attacks/" target="_blank">sybil-resistant</a> by only charging for authentication from users that transact, which is particularly relevant for Free-To-Play games where <a href="https://www.appsflyer.com/glossary/arppu/" target="_blank">typically only 2-5% of users transact</a>.
+Zorkin aims to implement a <a href="https://z.cash/learn/what-are-zk-snarks/" target="_blank">ZK-SNARK</a> based <a href="https://openid.net/developers/how-connect-works/" target="_blank">OpenIDConnect</a> authentication solution that runs natively on Algorand, allowing Social Login like Facebook to authenticate access to an application specific self-custodial Algorand Account.

+A fiat on-ramp will be integrated into the solution to enable regulatory-compliant blockchain asset purchases using major payment methods such as credit card.

 ## Team

-Winton Nathan-Roberts as Research, Design & Development lead.
-With assistance from a number of skilled independent contractors for software engineering related tasks.
+- Winton Nathan-Roberts as Research, Design & Software Engineering lead
+- Skilled independent contractors for auxiliary tasks spanning software engineering, legal consultation, and financial services

+Contractor involvement in core system design and implementation will be minimal and subject to rigorous validation checks.

 ## Experience with Algorand

 Winton Nathan-Roberts is a Machine Learning PhD dropout with over 4 years of industry experience in Software Engineering working for various Startups & Blue Chip companies like <a href="https://wargaming.com/en/" target="_blank">Wargaming</a>.

-Over the last two years, he has been working on an Algorand-based Web3 gaming venture and solutions to onboard non-technical users.
-His focus now is on simplifying access to Web3 games and apps via compliant authentication and fiat on-ramping. <a href="https://github.com/Helium-Labs/" target="_blank">Helium Labs</a> on GitHub represents this work, although many of its repositories are private.
+Over the last two years, he has been working largely in silence on an Algorand-based Web3 gaming venture.
+His current focus is on enhancing user onboarding for Web3 dApps and games, with a specific emphasis on regulatory-compliant authentication and fiat on-ramping. <a href="https://github.com/Helium-Labs/" target="_blank">Helium Labs</a> on GitHub represents some of this work, with many of its repositories private.

 ## Present Proposal

-Zorkin allows the provision of an on-chain application called `TenantAuth` that represents supported OAuth clients, through which users can authenticate themselves with OpenIdConnect to gain access to a self-custodial account that's linked to the application and their Social Login account.
-Once they have proven account access via a ZK-SNARK proof, an authorized session is created that can last several hours wherein transactions are gated through an associated client-side ephemeral key.
-JSON Web Token (JWT) signature authenticity is verified against a cache of JSON Web Key (JWK) signing keys for each supported OAuth issuer, which is updated through infrequent decentralized HTTPS requests with a Multi-Party Computation solution like <a href="https://chain.link/" target="_blank">ChainLink</a>.
-Zorkin supports providers that allow customization of at least one JWT claim in the initial request, like the nonce, which includes most providers like Google and Firebase.
-Reliance on unnecessary dependencies, like a salting service with a user-specific salting values database, is minimized.

-Periodic infrastructure upgrades, including adding new OpenID Providers and ensuring protocol compatibility, are overseen by a Decentralized Autonomous Organization (DAO) to reduce centralization.
-Only a trusted entity can initiate updates, which must be approved through Sybil-resistant voting ballots.

-User accounts are available in two forms: a Logic Signature Contract Account and a Stateful Contract Account.
-The Logic Signature version functions similarly to a native account, while the Stateful variant aligns with <a href="https://github.com/algorandfoundation/ARCs/pull/269" target="_blank">Account Abstraction (ARC-58)</a>.
-Both types aim to ease user experience by simplifying or eliminating Algorand Asset Opt-In and Minimum-Balance Requirements (MBR).
-For instance, application clients can automatically opt-in authenticated LSIG accounts without requiring user consent for each transaction.

-We aim to integrate compliant third-party fiat on-ramp services like <a href="https://www.moonpay.com" target="_blank">MoonPay</a> and <a href="https://nftpay.xyz/" target="_blank">NFTPay</a> into Zorkin as a B2B service, allowing users to purchase approved NFTs and fungible tokens using mainstream payment methods, subject to regulatory compliance approval.
+Zorkin aims to implement a <a href="https://z.cash/learn/what-are-zk-snarks/" target="_blank">ZK-SNARK</a> based <a href="https://openid.net/developers/how-connect-works/" target="_blank">OpenIDConnect</a> (OIDC) authentication solution, allowing Social Login like Facebook to authenticate access to an application specific self-custodial Algorand Account.
+A variant has been implemented by Mysten Labs for their Sui blockchain called <a href="https://sui.io/zklogin" target="_blank">ZK-Login</a>, which is only usable with Sui.
+Zorkin will attempt to improve upon ZK-Login, if possible.
+Some of Algorand's user experience (UX) challenges, like the need for explicit consent for asset Opt-In, will be mitigated by possibly leveraging <a href="https://github.com/algorandfoundation/ARCs/pull/269" target="_blank">ARC-56</a> whose development is proposed by XGov-117.

+Multiple system designs are being explored, with one variant and its MVP implementation detailed at this <a href="https://github.com/Helium-Labs/Zorkin" target="_blank">Github repository</a>.
+However, the final deliverables will differ, as development is expected to lead to an enhanced design and implementation.

+Zorkin will be integrated with a 3rd Party Fiat On-Ramp to allow users to buy approved crypto assets using major payment methods like credit card, taking care of relevant compliance.
+A Fiat On-Ramp such as <a href="https://www.moonpay.com/en-au" target="_blank">MoonPay</a> will be considered for integration.

+### Deliverables

+The deliverables of this proposal are the success criteria, against which the proposal can be considered delivered on should they be met, and are enumerated below.

+`ZorkinInfra` is defined as a <a href="https://z.cash/learn/what-are-zk-snarks/" target="_blank">ZK-SNARK</a> based <a href="https://openid.net/developers/how-connect-works/" target="_blank">OpenIDConnect</a> authentication solution that authenticates access to a Self-Custodial Algorand Account, that's local to a specific tenant.
+A tenant is an application interface to `ZorkinInfra`, through which users can authenticate access with `ZorkinInfra` to self-custodial Algorand accounts that are local to the tenant. `PaymentInfra` is defined as payment infrastructure that allows billing of tenants for their usage of `ZorkinInfra` to cover related operating expenses (e.g. cloud hosting costs) and a pre-determined profit margin.
+The `Dashboard` is an area where customers can configure their tenants, and manage their billing via `PaymentInfra`. `LegalConsult` refers to consulting with a relevant legal professional to ensure the deliverables comply with relevant laws, and to assist in drafting necessary legal documents such as terms of service.

+In chronological order, the deliverables are:

+0. Development of `ZorkinInfra`
+1. Development of `Dashboard`
+1. Development of `PaymentInfra`
+2. Testnet Deployment of `ZorkinInfra`, with a tenant configurable via `Dashboard` and billed via `PaymentInfra`
+3. Integration of at least one 3rd Party Fiat On-Ramp
+4. Initiation and completion of `LegalConsult`
+4. Refinements of `ZorkinInfra`, `Dashboard` & `PaymentInfra` against feedback on their testnet deployments & legal consultation (`LegalConsult`)
+5. Mainnet Deployment of `ZorkinInfra`, with a tenant configurable via `Dashboard` and billed via `PaymentInfra`

+The delivery timeline is deliberately open-ended to prioritize legal compliance and consumer safety.
+The deliverables will be available for public access only in jurisdictions where they fully adhere to local laws.
+The deliverables will be adjusted against feedback from legal consultation to ensure legal feasibility.
+These services will be offered as long as they are financially viable and legally permissible, with a planned legal sunsetting and exit strategy to be devised and communicated to consumers through the terms of service.

-### Video Presentation & Minimum-Viable Product Demo
+### Minimum-Viable Product Demo

-The following video presents Zorkin, and includes a Minimum-Viable Product demo.
+The following video showcases an early-stage design of Zorkin, featuring a demo of the Minimum Viable Product for this variant.
+Please be aware that the described variant is in its early stages; the final deliverables may differ significantly as the design will be refined throughout development.

 <div style="text-align: center;">
     <a href="https://www.youtube.com/watch?v=ZJotF-RdKjA" target="_blank">